Cycling hotel review: Hotel de La Porte Dorée, Paris

-Looking for a Paris hotel whose staff won't blink an eyelid if you drag your bike and panniers through the door?
-Then the Hotel de La Porte Dorée is for you.
+At Hotel de La Porte Dorée in Paris, staff won't blink an eyelid if you drag your bike and panniers through the door.

 Hotel de La Porte Dorée